 - Retrieve required information from the page.

-- Adds the links to the queue of URLs, called crawler frontier.
+- Add the links to the queue of URLs, called crawler frontier.

 - Recursively visit the URLs from the crawler frontier.

 To build a web crawler, one must-do step is to download the web pages.
-This is not easy, since many factors should be taken into consideration, like how to better leverage the local band width, how to optimize DNS queries, and how to release the traffic in the server by assigning web requests reasonably.
+This is not easy since many factors need be taken into consideration, like how to better leverage the local bandwidth, how to optimize DNS queries, and how to release the traffic in the server by assigning web requests reasonably.

-While there are many things we should be aware when building a web crawler, however, in most cases, we just want to create a crawler for a specific website, rather than to build a general one, like Google crawler.
-Thus, we’d better do a deep research on the structure of target websites and pick up some valuable links to keep track of, in order to prevent from extra cost on redundant or junk URLs.
-What’s more, we could try to only crawl what we are interested from the target website by following a predefined sequence if we could find out a proper crawling path concerning about the web structure.
+While there are many things we should be aware of when building a web crawler, in most cases we just want to create a crawler for a specific website.
+Thus, we’d better do deep research on the structure of target websites and pick up some valuable links to keep track of, in order to prevent extra cost on redundant or junk URLs.
+Also, we could try to only crawl what we are interested in from the target website by following a predefined sequence if we could find out a proper crawling path concerning the web structure.

 For example, if we’d like to crawl the content from mindhack.cn, and we have found two types of pages that we’re interested: